Great to have you here, the phone number, and we'll get to your calls, El Quico, a little Spanish lingo, 800-282-2882.

 You're holding the phone wrong.

-Well, I'm sorry, there's no way you could if you hold the phone in your left hand, there's no way you can't hold the phone that way and make a phone call.
+Well, I'm sorry, there's no way you could, if you hold the phone in your left hand, there's no way you can't hold the phone that way and make a phone call.

-And people are standing by thinking they think that maybe this is a fix uh coming for the thing.
+They think that maybe there's a fix coming for the thing.

-Just imagine if the United Auto workers made the iPhone.
+Just imagine if the United Auto Workers made the iPhone.

-Uh all right, here's here's my brother.
+All right, here's my brother.

-Well, then why did you say it to me, Dave?
+Well, then why did you say this?

-Uh mine does drop the connection when I hold it a certain way.
+Mine does drop the connection when I hold it a certain way.

 It's happened when I've had to hold it up to my ear with my shoulder when I need to free my hands.